Diseases & Conditions

 In a child under the age of 2 years, it may be impossible to distinguish infantile Blount's disease from physiologic genu varum.
 By the age of 3 years, however, the bowing will worsen and an obvious problem can often be seen in an x-ray.

-Nutritional rickets is unusual in developed countries because many foods, including milk products, are fortified with Vitamin D. Rickets can also be caused by a genetic abnormality that does not allow Vitamin D to be absorbed correctly.
+Nutritional rickets is unusual in developed countries because many foods, including milk products, are fortified with Vitamin D. When nutritional rickets does occur, it is often in those children who are exclusively breast fed.
+Rickets can also be caused by a genetic abnormality that does not allow Vitamin D to be absorbed correctly.
 This form of rickets may be inherited.

 Bowed legs are most evident when a child stands and walks.
 The most common symptom of bowed legs is an awkward walking pattern.